-In the Longcase example it was obvious that the structure can be divided into two parts, only one of which is moving/vibrating.
-It is obvious which part that is, and that it really is acting as a rigid body.
+In the Clockase example it was obvious that the structure can be divided into two parts, only one of which is moving/vibrating.
+It was also obvious which part is moving, and that it really is acting as a rigid body.
 In the general case we do not know how many flexible parts there are, or how finely we would have to slice up the structure to reach a point where the motion of each individual part is well approximated as a rigid body.